Get started today.

 The Early Years Inspection Handbook

-To achieve an Outstanding, The Early Years Inspection Handbook needs to be studied and it’s principles put into practise at your setting.
+To achieve an Outstanding rating in every area, The Early Years Inspection Handbook needs to be studied and its principles put into practice at your setting.
 This is the guide your inspector will follow to a tee, so everything you need is there – it’s the execution that can get a bit tricky!

 Audit your setting against these criteria.
 This will help you - and your staff - gain a thorough understanding of what an Outstanding setting entails.